frenck/awesome-home-assistant/README.md

 - And of course, this awesome list!
   - Simply press <kbd>command/ctrl</kbd> + <kbd>F</kbd> to search for a keyword
   - Go through our [_Content Menu_](#content)
+  - Or use the search on our website: <https://awesome-ha.com>

 ### Content